Ibovespa today opens with a strong fall and loses 100 thousand points

 Actions

 Among the biggest write-offs by weight, Petrobras (PETR3;PETR4) and Vale (VALE3) stand out.
-The mining company’s shares plummeted 4.46%, at R$78.03, following the sharp drop in iron ore in China.
+The mining company’s shares plummeted 5.85%, at R$76.89, following the sharp drop in iron ore in China.

 Purchase opportunity?
 XP Strategist Reveals 6 Cheap Stocks to Buy Today.
 Watch here.